StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/export-list-of-cases.md

 # Export a List of Cases

-This topic provides step-by-step instructions for exporting a list of [cases](about-cases.md) in TheHive.
+Export a list of [cases](about-cases.md) in TheHive to share information, create reports, or analyze data outside the platform.

 <h2>Procedure</h2>